raku-community-modules/Proc-Q/README.md

 # NAME

-Proc::Q - Queue up and run a whole ton of Procs
+Proc::Q - Queue up and run a herd of Procs

 # TABLE OF CONTENTS
 - [SYNOPSIS](#synopsis)